- How do I sign a waiver?

 The haunted trail is walking trail, over one mile long, through natural terrain, wooded and open areas.
 Along the way, actors, props and sets are positioned to scare you.
 These scary people / items are designed to target specific phobias that you may have that can include but may not be limited to: claustrophobia, coulrophobia, chiraptophobia, demonophobia, lygophobia, necrophobia, etc.

-Remember, it is acting, but it is designed for to make you think it is real.
-No, the actors are not felons, convicts, pedophiles, etc. They are ACTORS!
+Remember, it is acting, but it is designed to make you think it is real.
+No, the actors are not felons, convicts, etc. They are ACTORS!
 So, by purchasing your ticket you consent to being scared, and the actors will use every tactic to do that.
 They will not touch you, but they will make you think it is real.

 By purchasing your ticket you are consenting to experience “bad-taste” and every crazy and scary actor, set, event, etc that could come with that.
 This trail is not for the faint of heart.